 Note: The first time you run this command you might get an error that says "layout.html is not defined".
 Make sure you wait until the frontend is finished compiling and try again.

-To get some practical test data into your brand-new instance of PostHog, run DEBUG=1 ./manage.py generate_demo_data
+To get some practical test data into your brand-new instance of PostHog, run DEBUG=1 ./manage.py generate_demo_data.
+For a list of useful arguments of the command, run DEBUG=1 ./manage.py generate_demo_data --help.

 7. Develop